akosbalasko/yarle/README.md

 ## Release notes

+### Version 2.4.0

+ - Folders can be added as input, in this case all the enex files within this folder will be transformed
+ - Zettelkasten IDs are unique, if multiple notes has been created in the same minute, then they will be indexed by numbers starting from 1 (except the first, it has no index)

 ### Version 2.3.2

  - Bugfix: untitled notes' title is removed from the generated filename if Zettelkasten is required.